tenzir/tenzir/web/blog/tenzir-platform-v1.1/index.md

 ## Join Us for Office Hours

-Every second Tuesday at 8 AM EST / 11 AM EST / 5 PM CET / 9:30 PM IST, we hold
-office hours on our Discord server.
+Every second Tuesday at 5 PM CET, we hold our office hours on our [Discord server][discord].
 Whether you have ideas for new packages or want to discuss upcoming features—join us for a chat!

+[discord]: /discord